-SURROUND SPILL CONTROLS
+SPILL CONTROLS

 Four sets of fader controls and labels are located in the upper section of the panel.
 In spill mode, with a surround path selected as the focus, the first set of fader controls are for front left & right, the second set for the center channel, the third set for the LFE channel, and the fourth set for the rear Ls Rs channels.
+In spill mode with a stereo path selected, the first two faders control the left and right channels.
 PFL & AFL buttons allow each element to be listened to pre and post fader.
 The faders themselves allow for the level that each element outputs to be set individually.
-The level of the output is a combination of the spill fader and the surround path's master fader, therefore if all spill faders are closed for example, there will be no output from the path, irrespective of the surround master fader position.
+The level of the output is a combination of the spill fader and the stereo/surround path's master fader, therefore if all spill faders are closed for example, there will be no output from the path, irrespective of the stereo/surround master fader position.
 Cut buttons above each fader allow for each element to be cut independently.

-Pressing the assign button above a spill fader label display makes that specific element of the surround path the currently assigned path on the console, and therefore the focus of assignable mode panels to allow parameter changes such as gain, eq, routing etc to be set independently for each element.
-When a surround element is the currently assigned path, the surround master's assign button remains blue but flashes to indicate any controls applied are not affecting the surround path as a whole.
+Pressing the assign button above a spill fader label display makes that specific element of the stereo/surround path the currently assigned path on the console, and therefore the focus of assignable mode panels to allow parameter changes such as gain, eq, routing etc to be set independently for each element.
+When a stereo/surround element is the currently assigned path, the stereo/surround master's assign button remains blue but flashes to indicate any controls applied are not affecting the path as a whole.